BonoboPLC/lojjo_wiki/retail-sales-agents.md

 This **account is decreased** when you use the funds to pay Player prizes or remmit the remaining amount back to the Sales Manager.

-If you do not have sufficient funds in your Withdrawal Float to pay a winning ticket, but have enough cash from the days sales receipt, you'll be prompted to use the sales receipt funds, if accessible to you, to payout the Prize.
+>If you do not have sufficient funds in your Withdrawal Float to pay a winning ticket, but have enough cash from the days sales receipt, you'll be prompted to use the sales receipt funds, if accessible to you, to payout the Prize.
+{.is-warning}

 >If you do not have sufficient funds to pay prizes your manager will be alerted.
 You will be provided with a list of alternatives which the player may contact to retrieve their prize.
-{.is-warning}
+{.is-danger}

 ## How to Pay Prizes

 ## How to verify a Player

 ## Two Factor Authentication

 # Managing Player Accounts